Leg Cramps From Diabetes

 Methods of treatment

-To diagnose the causes of convulsive conditions, the specialist conducts research on heat and sensitivity to pain, checks with the help of a tunnel the presence of a reflex reaction, its speed.
-Having established the cause of the pathology, the doctor determines the methods of treatment.
+To diagnose the causes of convulsive conditions, the specialist conducts research on heat and sensitivity to pain and checks with the help of a tunnel the presence of a reflex reaction, and its speed.

 Physiotherapeutic procedures